TheNeutralMind/TheNeutralMind.github.io/_pages/07_joinus.md

 <br>

 ### Open positions
-- we are looking for a PhD student to join the lab starting April 2024, see [here](../uploaded_files/2023-12-12-phd.html) for details.
+- We are looking for a PhD student to join the lab starting April 2024, see [here](../uploaded_files/2023-12-12-phd.html) for details.
 - We are looking for a postdoctoral researcher to join the lab, see [here](../uploaded_files/2023-09-28-postdoc.html) for details.
 - Moreover, we are looking for multiple research assistants starting in winter/spring 2024 on an hourly basis (up to 80 hours/months).
 If you are interested, please contact Yulia for details.
 Note that you have to be already enrolled at a German university to be eligible for these positions.